michaelmangelsdorf/Sonne8/README.md

 I've produced [some documentation](https://dosflange.github.io/Myth/) on GitHub pages, including auto-generated html pages for each instruction, but documentation will take time.

 I've written a new assembler for this machine in Go(lang).
 The following is a native multiplication routine.
+It multiplies two unsigned 8-bit numbers and returns a 16-bit result.

 ```
 Goldie/LOX assembly log